rust-lang/rust/src/doc/trpl/bibliography.md

 Language](http://www.cs.indiana.edu/~eholk/papers/hips2013.pdf).
 Early GPU work by Eric Holk.
 * [Parallel closures: a new twist on an old idea](https://www.usenix.org/conference/hotpar12/parallel-closures-new-twist-old-idea)
-  - not exactly about rust, but by nmatsakis
+  - not exactly about Rust, but by nmatsakis
 * [Patina: A Formalization of the Rust Programming Language](ftp://ftp.cs.washington.edu/tr/2015/03/UW-CSE-15-03-02.pdf).
 Early formalization of a subset of the type system, by Eric Reed.